Kareemayodeji/w3-schools-JS-Quiz/README.md

 ## What did I learn?

-This is my first real JavaScript project and I really got a lot of insight as to how much could be achieved on such a little project.
+I really got a lot of insight as to how much could be achieved on such a little project.
 This project allowed me have a better understanding of defining and assigning variables, query selectors, if statements and, arrays.
 I also understand how to use comments effectively for proper documentation and easy navigation of the code.

 ## Potential Future Features